bswaby/Touchpoint/README.md

 Exports event or class registration data in structured formats.

 ### 📝 TPxi TaskNote Activity Dashboard
-Dashboard to start to understand TaskNote activity, who has open assignment, keyword trends, and more.
+Dashboard to start to understand TaskNote activity, who has open assignments, keyword trends, and more.

 ### ✅ TPxi Weekly Attendance
 This builds on Week at a Glance (WAAG) but introduces many new concepts for tracking metrics with various comparisons.